-"1.
-For the purposes of article 9.2 of Law 19/2014, of December 29, the number of workers exempted from union must be published in each public administration, with an indication of the reason for the dispensation of assistance at the workplace and the union organization to which it corresponded.
+- "1.
+For the purposes of article 9.2 of Law 19/2014, of December 29, the number of workers exempted from union must be published in each public administration, with an indication of the reason for the dispensation of assistance at the workplace and the union organization to which it corresponds. - 2.
 Staff in the service of public administrations who have had, at least, one hour of union hourly credit during the last year, part-time, full-time exemption due to accumulation, are considered union exempt union hours, or full-time release by granting an institutional union license.

-3. It must also be published the total amount of hours of union hourly credit that the trade unions have had during the last year in a disaggregated form, with the distinction of those corresponding to unitary representation, union representation or specific collective bargaining agreements and those corresponding to full-time, half-day or individual hours, such as the total and aggregate cost they generate for the public administration, which is determined based on the remuneration received by each union employee with union credit."
+3. It must also be published the total sum of hours of union hourly credit that the union organizations have had during the last year in a disaggregated form, with distinction from those that correspond to unitary, union representation or specific agreements of collective bargaining and those corresponding to full-time, half-time or individual hours, such as the total and aggregate cost they generate for the public administration, which is determined from the remuneration received by each union employee with union credit."